adopted Shoreline Master Program

 Adoption Of The Shoreline Master Program

 Mount Vernon initiated development of a city Shoreline Management Program in early 2009; and the final SMP was adopted by the City Council in July of 2011.
+In 2021 the City will be completing a periodic update to the SMP, click HERE to read more about this update.

 Mount Vernon's new SMP or "Master Program" consists of environmental designations for the shoreline segments and goals, policies, and regulations applicable to uses and modifications within the Shoreline Management Zone.
 Appendices to the SMP include an inventory of existing shoreline conditions; analysis and characterization of the shorelines of the city; a cumulative impacts report; a shorelines restoration planning report; shoreline wetland regulations; and a compilation of resources available.